We will discuss, What is User Acceptance Testing (UAT) – its definition, types, steps, detailed process etc. in this tutorial.

 Users or client – This could be either someone who is buying a product (in the case of commercial software) or someone who has had a software custom built through a software service provider or the end user if the software is made available to them ahead of time and when their feedback is sought.

-User Acceptance Testing Process: How is UAT performed?
+User Acceptance Testing Process

 #1.
 Gather the key acceptance criteria